When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 A reminder that luxury doesn’t have to cost your soul.

 We are watching the wine world rewire itself…from top-heavy prestige to bottom-up beauty.
-From glass towers to dirt roads.
-From brand worship to bottle intimacy.
+From glass towers to dirt roads and from brand worship to bottle intimacy, this change is long overdue in my opinion.

 Drink what moves you.